user-candycode/weather-app/README.md

 2. data is read to a variable as dictionary
 3. data key values are read into other attributes and used for operations such cleaning of data and printing
 4. will try to add gui using Tkinter
+5. currently hardcoded to location delhi for testing in Token as a url links